oriweingart/ng-lit/README.md

-# Pass objects and arrays from angular scope to lit-element
+# Pass objects and arrays from AngularJS scope to lit-element

-Mixing class to pass angular objects and arrays from angular application into lit-element without parsing them as json.
+Mixing class to pass angular objects and arrays from [AngularJS](https://github.com/angular/angular.js) application into lit-element without parsing them as json.

 ## Install